Family Medicine Residency

 Our residents are highly respected throughout the hospital and enjoy tremendous opportunities for hands-on learning.
 Many of our graduates have successfully entered into fellowship training, and others have excelled in providing leadership in local, state, and national organizations.

 Our three-year curriculum fulfills the requirements of the Accreditation Council for Graduate Medical Education (ACGME), yet allows for flexibility to meet the educational needs of each resident.
 Though most inpatient rotations are at Firelands, residents also rotate through other local community hospitals, including Fisher-Titus Medical Center, Bellevue Hospital and ProMedica Memorial Hospital.
 Structured training in end-of-life care and nursing home medicine are included in the curriculum.
-Our conference center hosts high-quality didactic lectures, including bi-monthly Osteopathic Manipulative Medicine (OMM) training sessions, monthly hospital wide medical grand rounds, journal clubs and weekly cancer conferences.
-Our monthly practice management series offers extensive training in the business aspects of medicine, including such topics as contract negotiation, medico-legal concerns, risk management, and billing and coding.
+Our conference center hosts high-quality didactic lectures, including Osteopathic Manipulative Medicine (OMM) training sessions, hospital wide medical grand rounds, journal clubs and cancer conferences.
+Our practice management series offers extensive training in the business aspects of medicine, including such topics as contract negotiation, medico-legal concerns, risk management, and billing and coding.

 Ambulatory primary care training occurs at the well-equipped Family Health Services (FHS) clinic.
 Operating as a federally qualified health center (FQHC), FHS is committed to providing high-quality comprehensive primary and preventive health care services to patients without financial barriers.
-Residents see their own panel of patients in this modern facility — with PGY-1 residents working one half day per week, and PGY-2 and PGY-3 residents working three half days per week.
+Residents see their own panel of patients in this modern facility — with PGY-1 residents working one-half day per week, and PGY-2 and PGY-3 residents working three half days per week.
 A robust EMR is utilized which allows for clinical documentation on-site as well as remote access.
-Office procedures are emphasized, including osteopathic manipulative treatment (OMT), colposcopy, endometrial biopsy, joint injections, minor skin surgery, cryosurgery, and spirometry.
+Office procedures are emphasized, including osteopathic manipulative treatment (OMT), colposcopy, endometrial biopsy, joint injections, minor skin surgery, cryosurgery, point-of-care ultrasound, and spirometry.
 Residents receive opportunities to teach and mentor medical students who rotate through the clinic on their family medicine rotation.

 Firelands is proud to utilize a diverse faculty that is committed to training our residents to be outstanding family physicians.